 So remember in last week’s post where I said Ohio St came right out and scored for what seemed like the 11th time?
 Well, I was close, it was 10/11.
 But that percentage went down to 83% when Cameron Johnston punted after the Bucks received the opening kickoff.
 The kick was downed at the one, but an 84-yard devin gardner to jeremy gallon pass play set up a quick gardner touchdown.
 In a theme that would confuse me all afternoon, Bradley Roby was on the opposite field as gallon and had to run him down across eighty yards to finally make the tackle.
 I know Roby hasn’t been his best this season, but not having him on gallon 100% of the time baffled me.

 Ohio St quickly answered on Braxton Miller’s 53-yard touchdown to Devin Smith.
-They faced two more third-downs on that drive, and I was getting nervous that our offense may be out-of-sync.
+They faced two more third downs on that drive, and I was getting nervous that our offense may be out-of-sync.
 The TD to Smith was foreshadowing that that was not true.
-The defense on the other hand…not quite as effective. bitchigan came right back with a quick fitzgerald toussaint-scroing drive.
+The defense on the other hand…not quite as effective. bitchigan came right back with a quick fitzgerald toussaint-scoring drive.
 Brax responded nicely again with a 53-yard TD run and the quarter ended even at 14.

 Thirty seconds into the 2nd frame, gallon caught another touchdown from gardner, again on Doran Grant and not Roby.
 A melee broke out on the ensuing kickoff, and Buckeye returner Dontre Wilson was gang-tackled and stood in the middle of a half-dozen wolverines all by himself.
-After getting his helmet ripped off, 'Tre threw a punch (who could blame him at that point) and was ejected.
+After getting his helmet ripped off, 'Tre threw a punch (who could blame him at that point?) and was ejected.
 Starting OT Marcus Hall came off the sideline to defend his much smaller, outnumbered teammate, and was also sent packing.
 He awesomely left the game giving the bitchigan crowd the double bird.
 No word yet on whether these two will face any further punishment.
+(Editor: neither player faces additional discipline from the B1G nor coach Meyer)

 Ohio St owned the third quarter, with their defense finally playing up to their potential - for 15 minutes at least.
 They forced a punt on that school up north’s first drive, then the freshman duo of Armani Reeves and Tyvis Powell forced and recovered a gardner fumble on their next.
 Hyde had a big run on off the later, and Miller capped the possession with his third TD on the ground to give the Buckeyes their first lead of the game.